craggASAP/Nicotinic_Receptor/README.md

     * 8gb of RAM
     * processor with 4 cores of 4.00+GHz

+The run time of software installation and code running is negligeable (~ few seconds).

 **Software Requirements**
 Python v3 and MATLAB R2024a can be installed on machines running Windows 10 or 11, macOS or Linux.
 The latest version of Python can be downloaded from [python.org](python.org) which provides installers for the operating systems mentioned above.
 MATLAB software requires a paid license or subscription to be used.
 More details [here](https://uk.mathworks.com/products/matlab.html).